-Eligible Retirement Income Delaware tax law authorizes an exclusion of up to \$12,500 from pension and eligible retirement income for each individual age 60 or older.
+Delaware Tax Law authorizes an exclusion of up to \$12,500 from pension and eligible retirement income for each individual age 60 or older.

-An early distribution from an IRA or pension fund due to emergency reasons or due to separation from employment does not qualify for the pension exclusion.
-If the Distribution Code(s) listed in Box 7 of your 1099 R(s) is a 1 (one), then that amount DOES NOT qualify for the pension exclusion.
+An early distribution from an IRA or Pension fund due to emergency reasons or due to separation from employment does not qualify for the pension exclusion.
+If the Distribution Code(s) listed on Box 7 of your 1099 R(s) is a 1 (one), then that amount DOES NOT qualify for the pension exclusion.
 Also, if you were assessed an early withdrawal penalty on Line 59 of the Federal 1040, then that amount DOES NOT qualify for the pension exclusion.